dholakiya-pankaj/WallpaperAppExample/README.md

 7. Room Database to store wallpapers
 8. Caching mechanism to load wallpapers even in offline device mode
 9. Effective error handling
+10. Used .toml file to centralize dependencies at one place.

 ## Contributing